Table of Contents

 Possible Complications From Withdrawal

-There are a lot of potential complications that can happen during Fentanyl withdrawal.
+There are a lot of potential complications that can happen during fentanyl withdrawal.

 For instance, the combination of nausea, vomiting, diarrhea, and fever can make it very easy to become dehydrated and might make it more difficult than usual to get hydrated again.